neu-sam/racket-phy-sim/README.md

-# racket-phy-sim
+# Racket Circle Physics Simulation

-This is a physics simulation of circles made with Racket ISL with lambda
+This is a simple physics simulation of circles, made with Racket ISL with lambda.